Megane (film): Plot

-Megane tells the story of Taeko, an antisocial city woman, vacationing on a quaint Japanese island (later identified by the director as Yoron Island,Kagoshima).
+Megane tells the story of Taeko, an antisocial city woman, vacationing on a quaint Japanese island (later identified by the director as Yoron Island, Kagoshima).
 Upon arriving at the Hamada Inn, she meets some inhabitants of the island: Sakura, a mysterious older woman who runs a shaved ice stand on the island during the spring season, but accepts no money; Haruna, a biology teacher who sighs about the lack of cute boys in her class and is often late for it; and Yuji the innkeeper who is friendly but says he does not want many guests and there is nothing worth seeing locally.

 On the first morning of her vacation Taeko is woken by a kneeling Sakura, who greets her with a cheerful Ohayo gozaimasu (good morning) and invites her to join in morning aerobics.
 Taeko declines but later wanders down to the beach to watch children performing what Yuji calls their "merci" exercises, a light aerobics program invented by Sakura.
 Taeko's fish-out-of-water feelings are only accentuated when Yuji attempts to explain "twilighting" to her, a local pastime consisting of thinking while staring off into the sunset.

-Taeko generally refuses invitations to share meals and activities and prefers to read and knit alone.
+Taeko generally refuses invitations to share meals and activities and prefers to read and crochet alone.
 After a few days, she becomes fed up with the quirkiness of the inn's residents and checks instead into the Marine Palace, the island's other hotel.
 However, she rapidly realizes that it is a hostel with a programme of agricultural labour and study and immediately leaves.
 Lost while trying to return to the Inn, she is found by Sakura on a tricycle.
 Back at the Inn, she is joined by a former student, Yomogi, and slowly learns to accept and then love the inn's relaxed and communal way of life.